About

 Photo: blkarts.ca

-Spanning drawing, moving image, performance art, sculpture, socially-engaged art, public art, installation and curatorial work, Bartol's artwork has been featured in esse, Canadian Art, Sculpture Magazine, Blackflash Expanded, The Senses and Society, and C Magazine.
-They have been awarded grants from Canada Council for the Arts, Alberta Foundation for the Arts, Ontario Arts Council, and Calgary Arts Development.
-Bartol has been an artist-in-residence with Eastern Edge Gallery, Santa Fe Art Institute, Banff Centre for the Arts and Creativity, Alberta Public Art Network/the City of Calgary, Empire of Dirt, and the Canadian Forces Artist Program.
+Spanning drawing, experimental video, performance art, sculpture, socially engaged art, public art, installation and curatorial work, Alana's artwork has been featured in Esse, Canadian Art, Sculpture Magazine, Blackflash Expanded, The Senses and Society, and C Magazine.
+They have been awarded grants from the Canada Council for the Arts, the Alberta Foundation for the Arts, the Ontario Arts Council, and Calgary Arts Development.
+Alana has been an artist-in-residence with Eastern Edge Gallery, Santa Fe Art Institute, Banff Centre for the Arts and Creativity, Alberta Public Art Network/the City of Calgary, Empire of Dirt, and the Canadian Forces Artist Program.

-Of Northern European ancestry, Bartol is a white settler Canadian currently based in Treaty 7 Territory in Mohkinstsis (Calgary, Alberta), where they teach at the Alberta University of the Arts.
+Alana is a white settler with ancestry that includes Danish, German, English, Irish, and Scottish roots.
+Born in Mi’kmaq territory, they spent most of their life in the territory of the Anishnaabeg people of the Three Fires Confederacy.
+In 2015, they moved to Mohkinstsis (Calgary, Alberta), the ancestral lands of the Blackfoot people, where they began teaching at the Alberta University of the Arts.
 They thank the artists, curators, technicians, administrators, writers, funders, and communities, including the more-than-human communities, that have made creating and sharing their artwork possible.

 Contact